Siftah/get_iplayer/install/freebsd.md

 ## FreeBSD / PC-BSD

-These instructions are for FreeBSD / PC-BSD 9.1.
+These instructions are for FreeBSD 9.1 / PC-BSD 9.1-RELEASE using `pkgng`.

 ### Command-line Interface (CLI)

-If you have converted your system to use *pkgng*, replace `pkg_add -r` to `pkg install` in the instructions below.

 #### PC-BSD Only

-**2013-06-23: The PBI version of get_iplayer has not yet been updated to version 2.83 and consequently cannot download BBC TV programmes.
-Until the PBI version is updated, build the get_iplayer port as described below.**

 PC-BSD offers get_iplayer packaged in PBI format, which you can install with AppCafe or with:

 	sudo pbi_add -r get_iplayer

-If you install the PBI package, you may skip steps #1 and #2.
+If you install the PBI package, you must skip steps #1 and #2 below.

+**NOTE:** The PBI version of get_iplayer is only available for 64-bit PC-BSD.
+If you have a 32-bit version of PC-BSD 9.1 (released before 32-bit builds were discontinued in June 2013), **do not** install the get_iplayer 2.82 PBI - it is broken.

 1. Install Perl

-		sudo pkg_add -r perl
+		sudo pkg install perl

-    NOTE: Perl may already be installed if you installed a desktop environment.
+    NOTE: Perl will likely already be installed if you installed a desktop environment.

 2. Install get_iplayer port